tpayne/CloudRun/samples/StorageGCSSample/README.md

 StorageGCS Sample
 =================

-This is a Maven project for building and deploying a (very) small custom spring application for running on Cloud Run that uses GCP Storage GCS.
+This is a Maven project for building and deploying a (very) small custom spring application on Cloud Run that uses GCP Storage GCS.

 Dependencies
 ------------